10 Things to Know About Medicare Open Enrollment

 Navigating the Medicare maze is confusing enough, but the added pressure of the looming open enrollment deadline can be overwhelming.
 Here are 10 things seniors should know.

 - Open enrollment runs from October 15 to Dec 7, 2016.

 This window is the time that seniors can sign up for Medicare Advantage (Part C) or Medicare Prescription Drug Coverage (Part D) or they can make changes to an existing plan, move to a new one, change drug coverage benefits or dis-enroll.

 Choose Original Medicare on its own, with the option to add Medicare Part D prescription drug coverage.
 If you collect benefits from Social Security or the Railroad Retirement Board (RRB), you will automatically get Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).
-There is a premium for Part B. If you don't want to keep Part B (for example, if you are covered through active employment or that of your spouse), you must follow the directions when you get your Medicare card, indicating you don't want it.
+There is a premium for Part B. If you don't need to keep Part B (for example, if you are covered through active employment or that of your spouse), you must follow the directions when you get your Medicare card indicating you don't want it.
 Otherwise, you will be charged.

 Or choose a Medicare Advantage (Medicare Part C) plan that bundles Original Medicare with extra benefits and may include prescription drug coverage in one plan.
 Medicare Advantage Plan is like an HMO or PPO.
 You may have to go to doctors within their service network or pay higher co-pays for going out of network.

 3. Your share of the Medicare costs may be larger than you expect

 Medicare, the traditional benefit provided by the government, doesn't cover all medical expenses.
 For example, approximately of 20% of physician fees are paid by the Medicare beneficiary.
 Seniors often find themselves paying out-of-pocket for many of their healthcare expenses.

 4. Medicare Advantage Plans pick up where Medicare leaves off